Metallium, Inc.

 Back to Coin Page

 The coating is actually an oxide layer that is deposited on the coin by the anodizing process.
 In a nutshell, the process works like this.
 An electrolysis setup is used, where a variable-voltage power supply is connected to a cathode metal (-) and the anode (+) is connected to the coin, or whatever is to be colored.
 Anode and cathode are placed in a mild electrolyte solution and power is applied.
 After a few seconds or minutes, the target metal piece will build a very thin oxide layer.
-As the layer gets thicker, it starts to retard the current and at some point will stop the current flow completely.
+As the layer gets thicker, it starts to slow down the current and at some point will stop the current flow completely.
 The thickness of the oxide layer is controlled by the voltage setting of the power supply.

 If the oxide layer is thin enough, it will cause light to reflect on the original metal surface and also the top surface of the oxide layer.
 These light patterns will interfere when they reflect, creating the vibrant colors, much like a thin oil slick on pavement will show a rainbow of colors.